zhenjiao/openlocTest/loc/fr/articles/azure-government-image-gallery.md

 <!--Every topic should have next steps and links to the next logical set of content to keep the customer engaged -->

-## <a name="next"></a>Prochaines étapes
+## <a name="next"></a>Next steps

-Le dessous des ressources devrait fournir plus d'informations sur le déploiement de la Galerie d'images ou de créer votre propre disque dur virtuel.
-Veuillez faire référence à la <a href="../azure-government-developer-guide">Guide du développeur gouvernement Azur</a> pour découvrir une programmation des différences avec les points de terminaison lorsque vous travaillez avec Azure gouvernement.
+The below resources should provide more information on deploying from the image gallery or creating your own VHD.
+Please reference the <a href="../azure-government-developer-guide">Azure Government Developer Guide</a> to uncover an programmatic differences with endpoints when working with Azure Government.

-## #Other ressources :
+###Other Resources:

-- <a href="virtual-machines/virtual-machines-windows-tutorial.md">Déploiement d'une Machine virtuelle Windows</a>
+- <a href="virtual-machines/virtual-machines-windows-tutorial.md">Deploying a Windows Virtual Machine</a>

-- <a href="../virtual-machines-linux-tutorial/">Déploiement d'une Machine virtuelle Linux</a>
+- <a href="../virtual-machines-linux-tutorial/">Deploying a Linux Virtual Machine</a>

-- <a href="http://msdn.microsoft.com/library/azure/dn683781.aspx">Machine virtuelle FAQ</A>
+- <a href="http://msdn.microsoft.com/library/azure/dn683781.aspx">Virtual Machine FAQ</A>

-- <a href="../virtual-machines-create-upload-vhd-windows-server/">Créer et télécharger votre propre disque dur virtuel</a>
+- <a href="../virtual-machines-create-upload-vhd-windows-server/">Create and upload your own VHD</a>

-- <a href="../virtual-machines-linux-capture-image/">Capture d'Image de machine virtuelle Linux</a>
+- <a href="../virtual-machines-linux-capture-image/">Capture Linux VM Image</a>

 <!--- **<A href="/azure-government-service-description">Azure Government Service Descriptions</a>**-->